 Police remind the public of the laws on the use of fireworks in Surprise

-Remember, the minimum age for purchasing consumer fireworks is 16.
-Also, consumer fireworks use is allowed on private property within city limits, with the property owner’s consent, during these dates only: June 24 – July 6 and December 24 – January 3.
-Additionally, consumer fireworks use is prohibited January 4 through June 23 and July 7 through December 23.
+• Consumer fireworks use is allowed on private property within city limits, with the property owner’s consent, during these dates only: June 24 – July 6 and December 24 – January 3.

 While the use of consumer fireworks is permitted on private property within the city limits, it is still illegal to use consumer fireworks anywhere on public property, including areas like streets, sidewalks and parks.
 Residents living in HOA communities should also look into what types of restrictions are in place in their neighborhoods as they relate to fireworks use in driveways and yards.